Passareddu: A Creative Spark in a Charming Sicilian Town

 Love Italy?
 Get our Italy Plane Reader with dozens of stories to go on your Kindle, Nook or iPad.

-Sarah Robertson is a student at UMass Amherst studying Journalism and Social Thought in Political Economy.
-She is Lifestyle editor for The Daily Collegian and AmherstWire.
-Follow Sarah on twitter at @srobertson_17 and read her blog at http://robertsonsarah.wordpress.com/.
+Sarah Robertson is a reporter for a newspaper in Western Massachusetts.
+She was the Lifestyle editor for The Daily Collegian and AmherstWire.
+Follow Sarah On Twitter at @srobertson_17.